espocrm/documentation/administration/entity-manager.md

 You can create new relationships between both out-of-box and custom entities.
 There are 3 avaialable relationship types:

 * One-to-Many: after you have created this relationship you can put a link field to the detail layout of the right entity and add relationship panel to the left entity;
 * Many-to-One: the same as One-to-Many but vice versa;
 * Many-to-Many: relationship panels on both sides.

+Parameter 'Link Multiple Field' implied that field of `linkMultiple` type will be created along with relationship.
+You can put such a field on the layout.
+It's convenient for quick picking of related records.
+It's not good option if your relationiosh supposes to have a lot of linked records that can slow down loading of detail view screen.